codefellows/seattle-201d96/class-02/project-setup.md

 - Any files containing information (such as personal data, access keys, or authentication tokens) that you want to keep private
 - Other kinds of files that should only be maintained locally and not pushed to a project's repository (you'll learn more about these in Code 301)

-Because the `.gitignore` file name starts with a period, it is a hidden file in the operating sytem.
+Because the `.gitignore` file name starts with a period, it is a hidden file in the operating system.
 Recall that hidden files can be viewed in your terminal by adding the `-a` flag to an `ls` command.

 Following is a sample `.gitignore`; note that lines that start with a `#` are comment lines.
 Feel free to use this `.gitignore` content for your own projects.
 Note that when you get to Code 301, you will need a much larger `.gitignore` file, and a sample will be provided for you then.